amroadnan22/udacity_Clustering_Customer_Segments/README.md

 # Identify Customer Segments

 A complete, end‑to‑end workflow for discovering meaningful clusters in a general‑population demographics dataset using modern Python **(≥ 3.11)**, scikit‑learn, and complementary data‑science libraries.
-The project walks through data cleaning, feature engineering, dimensionality reduction, clustering, evaluation, and interpretation—wrapping everything in reproducible notebooks and scripts.
+The project walks through data cleaning, feature engineering, dimensionality reduction, clustering, evaluation, and interpretation wrapping everything in reproducible notebooks and scripts.

 ---